 Protocol adaptors provide a management view of the JMX agent through a given protocol.
-They adapt the operations of MBeans and the MBean server into a representation in the given protocol, and possibly into a different information model, for example SNMP.
+They adapt the operations of MBeans and the MBean server into a representation in the given protocol, and possibly into a different information model.
 The Java SE platform does not include any protocol adaptors as standard.